 \subsection{Scenario Reconfiguration}

-Scenario reconfiguration methods offer different approaches to generating or modifying scenarios, each with its strengths and limitations, balancing between customization, automation, flexibility, and computational efficiency.
-Manual design provides full control over the design process, allowing for highly customized and specific scenarios, but it is time-consuming, labor-intensive, and requires expert skill.
-Data-driven methods \cite{AutomatedDrivingScenarions2015} leverage large datasets to automatically generate or modify scenarios, offering scalability and efficiency, but are limited by the quality and diversity of the data used, potentially producing generic or unrealistic results.
-Adversarial generation techniques \cite{9355111, 9578745} use generative models and search algorithms to create or transform scenarios into safety-critical corner or edge cases, but often require significant computational power and are sensitive to sampled data quality.
-Knowledge-based generation \cite{8500632} utilizes rules, heuristics, or domain-specific information to generate scenarios, ensuring consistency and relevance, but can be less flexible and may struggle with unexpected or novel scenarios.
-Overall, most of the aforementioned methods have quite steep learning curves and are very systematic, and therefore limited in terms of creative exploration of novel scenarios.
-Thus, in our work, we propose a hierarchical method comprising a mix of LLM agent(s) and rule-based agent(s) to generate driving scenarios on demand through user-convenient natural language prompts.
-The proposed method fosters the creativity of generative AI (LLMs can come up with really interesting suggestions, sometimes even beyond the user's imagination) while enforcing rule-based bounds to ensure the generation of diverse yet pragmatic scenarios.
+Scenario reconfiguration methods must strike a balance between customization, automation, flexibility, and computational efficiency.
+Manual design provides complete control over the design process to create highly customized, specific scenarios, but it is time-consuming, labor-intensive, and requires expert skill.
+Data-driven methods \cite{AutomatedDrivingScenarions2015} leverage large datasets to automatically generate or modify scenarios, offering scalability and efficiency, but are limited by the quality and diversity of the data used, potentially resulting in generic or unrealistic outcomes.
+Adversarial generation techniques \cite{9355111, 9578745} use generative models and search algorithms to create or transform scenarios into safety-critical corner or edge cases, but often require significant computational power and are sensitive to the quality of the sampled data.
+Knowledge-based generation \cite{8500632} utilizes rules, heuristics, or domain-specific information to generate scenarios, ensuring consistency and relevance, but can be less flexible and may struggle with unexpected scenarios.
+All in all, most of the aforementioned methods are very systematic and, therefore, limited in terms of creative exploration of novel scenarios.
+Consequently, recent works \cite{zhao2025surveyapplicationlargelanguage} have begun exploring LLM-based end-to-end scenario generation, yet many lack real-world grounding to audit realistic bounding and logic.
+Thus, in our work, we propose a hierarchical agentic AI framework comprising a mix of LLM agent(s) and rule-based agent(s) to generate driving scenarios on demand through user-convenient natural language prompts.
+The proposed method fosters the creativity of generative AI (LLMs can come up with really interesting suggestions, sometimes even beyond the user's imagination) while enforcing rule-based checks and bounds to ensure the generation of diverse yet pragmatic scenarios.